 Kerry W. Foster

-Chief Foster has deployed on over 2,000 missions since 2001 and has recorded over 50 recoveries.
+He has deployed on over 2,000 missions since 2001 and has recorded over 50 recoveries.

-He recently retired from the department after 37 years of service as an Assistant Fire Chief and B-Shift Commander.
+He retired from the department after 37 years of service as an Assistant Fire Chief and B-Shift Commander.
 During his career he also served as Coordinator of the department’s Water Search and Rescue Dive Team which has 28+ highly skilled divers.

 He is an instructor and Technician in Hazardous Materials Response, Structural Collapse, Rope Rescue, Confined Space Rescue, Trench Rescue, and more.